abudaan/vega-multi-view/README.md

     classesAppend: true
 ```

-### Explanation of the parameters

-Note that because a spec can be rendered without a view specific configuration file, none of these parameters are mandatory.
+Note that because a spec can be rendered without a view specific configuration file, none of the parameters above are mandatory.

 #### `spec: string`